codepress/admin-columns/readme.txt

 = NEWVERSION =
 * [Fixed] Support for custom post statuses
+* [Fixed] Page Order column is now available on all hierarchical post types
 * [Added] WordPress Default columns has it's own menu group
 * [Added] Columns set by plugins are in it's own menu group